 Buy Dried Wood

-Fortunately, you don’t have to chance it with wood from the garden: today you can buy wood with the optimal moisture content for your particular type of burner.
+Fortunately, you don’t have to chance it with wood from the backyard: today you can buy wood with the optimal moisture content for your particular type of burner.
 Often this wood comes in the form of pre-chopped chunks, but you can also buy it in special pellets too, designed to fit in your heater.
+Always ask if the wood has “cured” for at least a year.
+This is best for burning.
+If you are planning to cut your own wood, you will want to let it air out and dry for a year.
+Cover the top with a tarp or keep it inside a shed or building.

 Watch Out For Smoke